Problem-Solving Interview Questions — PDF Download:

 What is the best way to answer a problem-solving question in an interview?

-Think about what the interviewer is trying to learn from asking the question and direct your answer accordingly.
-Provide a comprehensive answer and make sure you provide an explanation for your reasoning.
+Think about what the interviewer is trying to learn and direct your response accordingly.
+Provide a comprehensive answer and be sure to explain your reasoning.